yohman/22W-UP206A/README.md

 All assignments are graded on the following criteria:

 - **Timeliness**: Unless otherwise specified, all assignments are due at midnight of the day before the next class.
-For most assignments, you will be asked to submit them as files on your github account.
-The timestamp on the files on your github account will be used to determine whether they were submitted on time.
-Any late assignments will be marked down.
+For most assignments, you will be asked to submit them as posts in the discussion section of the class repo.
+The timestamp of your post will be used to determine whether they were submitted on time.
+- **Late assignments**: Late assignments will be marked down one grade for each day it is late.
+For example, if your assigment warrants an "A" but is a day late, you will receive an "A-."
+As long as you submit your assignment before 10th week, you will get at least a "C."
 - **Cleanliness**: Nobody wants to go through unreadable code!
 Make sure to document your work accordingly, providing markdown cells and comments throughout.
 - **Does it work?**: Unless you purposefully created code cells that produce errors to make a point, notebook assignments must run from top to bottom without any errors.
 Verify this by restarting the kernel, and running all cells.
 - **Thinking out of the box**: It is easy to copy an existing notebook, and replace datasets and parameters to fulfill an assignment.
 But how well have you/your group grasped the underlying concepts?
 This can be demonstrated by your ability to think outside the box, and *applying* rather than *copying* each step of a given assignment.
 For example, you may experiment with functions not demonstrated in class, or create your own workflow that borrows certain concepts learned in class to make them your own.